thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 This may explain the intense perceptual richness and variability in autistic experience: multiple microcircuits partially engaged in parallel, encoding the same event from different angles, frequencies, or associative contexts.

-### Network Cascade Susceptibility
+### Network Cascade Susceptibility and Seizure-Like Activity

+*Note: This section discusses elevated susceptibility to seizure-like neural events based on architectural mechanisms.
+This is theoretical mechanistic discussion, not clinical guidance.
+Seizure evaluation and management require medical expertise and are outside the scope of this paper.*

 Because each neuron is connected to more branches, each spike recruits a larger set of followers.
 When inhibition is strong and well-timed, this increases information flow without runaway activity.
 When inhibition is weak or asynchronous—as seen in many autism-linked genetic disruptions—the result is positive feedback and uncontrolled propagation.

 This helps explain why autistic individuals have a higher incidence of **epilepsy and subclinical seizure-like activity**.
 The same architecture that enhances resolution also predisposes the brain to excitatory cascades: one neuron activates two, two activate four, and so on, leading to reverberating waves of excitation.

+**Energy depletion exacerbates this susceptibility.** As distributed activation depletes local ATP reserves, inhibitory interneurons—which require sustained energy to maintain ionic gradients and high-frequency firing—weaken in their suppressive efficacy.
+This creates a critical vulnerability window: the same branching architecture that recruited more neurons now faces diminished inhibitory containment, widening the temporal window during which cascades can propagate.
+Under conditions of sustained load or metabolic stress, this can produce **runaway spread**—brief paroxysmal events ranging from subclinical hypersynchronous bursts to clinically diagnosable seizure activity in susceptible individuals.
+This is not determinism but elevated architectural susceptibility contingent on the dual constraint of branching factor and energetic state.

 At a systems level, this also explains why stress, fatigue, or sensory saturation can trigger overload or shutdown: too many distributed pathways activate simultaneously, consuming metabolic resources and collapsing coherence.
+The energy → inhibition weakening → cascade spread chain links informational overload to biophysical instability.

 ### From Micro to Macro